• Skip to main content

 For the shortbread base

-• Pour the shortbread mixture into the prepared tin and use your fingertips (or the bottom of a glass) to press the dough firmly into the tin.
-Bake for around 15 minutes, or until the base is lightly browned on top.
+• Bake for around 20 minutes, or until the base is lightly golden on top.
 Remove the base from the oven.

 For the lemon filling